The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 • After notification of successful copying, close the disk with the “exit” command (step 6);

-• Run the "diskpart" (step 1) and "list disk" (step 2) commands in turn;
+• Execute the commands “diskpart” (step 1) and “list disk” (step 2) one by one;

 • Next, you need to view the partitions (partitions) available on the disk using the “list partition” command; (step 4)

-• A table will open in front of you, where all partitions of the selected disk will be displayed, in which you need to pay attention to the 100 MB partition and open it with the command “Select Partition 1” (instead of “1” - the assigned partition number); (step 5)
+• A table will open in front of you, where all partitions of the selected disk will be displayed, in which you need to pay attention to the 100 MB partition and open it with the command “Select Partition 1” (instead of “1” is the assigned partition number); (step 5)

 Conclusion